 Welcome

-Our next talk is on 14th January 2025
+Our next meeting is on 3rd July 2025.

 The Harberton and Harbertonford History Society (aka H3S) encourages the study of the local history of Harberton Parish and the surrounding County.